chrisheuberger/portfolio-site/favorite-things.md

             <span class="category">Tomfoolery</span>
           </div>
           <div class="package">
             <span class="name"> I just finished <a class="faves-link" href="https://www.nbc.com/the-good-place" target="_blank" rel="noopener">The Good Place</a> (4 seasons) and really enjoyed it.
 It’s light, zany, and heartfelt; sort of feels like Community, Brooklyn Nine-Nine, Parks and Recreation, Unbreakable Kimmy Schmidt, or 30 Rock (all of which are also my favorites) but brings in enough moral philosophy and deep questions to make you think.
-It's like educational children's programming — but for adults.
+It’s like educational children’s programming — but for adults.
 There’s also a delightful <a class="faves-link" href="https://www.nbc.com/the-good-place/exclusives/tgp-podcast" target="_blank" rel="noopener">podcast</a>, as well as <a class="faves-link" href="https://www.vox.com/podcasts/2019/12/10/21002589/the-good-place-mike-shur-moral-philosophy-the-ezra-klein-show" target="_blank" rel="noopener">this interview</a> on the moral universe of the show, and a <a class="faves-link" href="https://www.youtube.com/watch?v=fvfLU4kY_8A" target="_blank" rel="noopener">series of YouTube videos</a> with Todd May, one of the philosophy consultants on the show, for deep dives.</span><br>
             <span class="category">Movies and TV</span>
           </div>
           <!-- <div class="package">